j-desilva/travel-blog/content/blog/kosciuszko-series/02-gravity-biking/index.md

 ---

 ## Intro
-What the heck is it?
-I didn't know either until I researched things to do at Thredbo during the summer.
+So what the heck is gravity biking?
+I didn't know either until researching things to do at Thredbo during the summer.

 ## Getting there